tfsjohan/boatrental/readme.md

 ## Todo

-- [ ] Make dedicated http api request models
-- [ ] Http api should always use current date
-- [ ] Should not able to checkout order number that has been returned
+- [ ] Should not be able to checkout order number that has been returned
-- [ ] Should not able to return order number that has been returned
+- [ ] Should not be able to return order number that has been returned